 Today Scott is the head winemaker (he spent several harvests working at Domaine Leflaive in Burgundy) along with help from his mother (she attended UC Davis taking winemaking classes) – they also employ a vineyard consultant and wine-making consultant.
-Doug Hill has farmed this property for many years continues to managed the vineyards.
+Doug Hill has farmed this property for many years continues to manage the vineyards.
 The vines are all farmed organically.
 Both Jacky and Jim and their son Scott and his wife live on the property; their respective commutes to the winery are less than a minute!

 The philosophy at Young Inglewood is to create wines which are European influenced in style and most importantly, are balanced.
 Their elegant label ties in perfectly with this philosophy.
 It is of a tight rope walker balancing across a high wire (a label not to be confused with the similar looking Tightrope Wines in British Columbia’s Okanagan Valley).
 This is one of the more impressive wine labels we’ve come across on this project, coming up with a representation that defines grace, balance and art with similar desired qualities in the wine.

 Napa Valley certainly has a number of small vineyards which features multiple soil types, often between vineyard blocks which are in close proximity to each other.
 This property is not one of those.
 It has similar soils throughout – primarily deep gravelly loam.
 When their barrel room was under construction, crews dug down 25 feet and discovered similar soil at that depth as at the surface.
 It is unusual to have a barrel room set deep under the valley floor, however this makes sense from an energy efficiency point of view.
 The concrete walls are very thick and well insulated.
 50% of the winery is powered by solar cells.

 Their first vintage from Young Inglewood was from 2009 although Scott made several earlier vintages which were not bottled commercially.
 Today they produce around 900 cases annually; all the fruit is from the estate with the exception of their Chardonnay which is sourced from Oak Knoll District in the southern part of the valley.
 All of their wines are extremely food friendly.